Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - Tier selection required at registration

-- Get quotes from CEC installers (ensure SSL compliance)
+- Get quotes from SAA-accredited installers (ensure SSL compliance)

 - Apply for WA Battery Scheme